 comprehensive prohibition of discrimination on the basis of

-Assisted living facilities are also referred to as ALFs in the
+to the bathroom.
+Assisted living facilities are referred to as ALFs

-physically or emotionally disabled and need a protective
+seniors who are physically or emotionally disabled and need a

-environment during the day.
-Participates are usually brought to the
+protective environment during the day.
+Participants are usually

 A concept that advocates allowing a resident to choose to remain

 in his/her home regardless of the physical and/or mental decline